This week, I attended A Shared Responsibility: A Workshop on Emergency Preparedness for Persons with Disabilities.

 It truly is a shared responsibility.
 It is important that people with disabilities and their family members make plans to protect themselves in the event of an emergency.
 In addition, first responders need to know how to work with people with disabilities to treat them or evacuate them safely and quickly.

+This project has two focuses.
+The first is to bring increased awareness of disability-specific issues to first responders as well as municipal and community leaders.
 The second focus is to educate persons with disabilities about their responsibilities and need for personal planning in the event of emergencies.
 Persons with disabilities can lessen the impact of a disaster by taking steps to become prepared before an event occurs.

 Lead by the Coalition for Persons with Disabilities, this initiative has been guided by a 21-member task force that includes organizations and individuals that have experience in emergency preparedness and/or matters concerning persons with disabilities.